 4.6.5 Treatment of Unit-Specific Capacity Transactions that Start/End Mid-Delivery Year Unit-specific transactions reported with a Start Date that does not correspond to June 1 or an End Date that does not correspond to May 31 will result in installed capacity that cannot be offered into the Base Residual Auction since a single party does not own the installed capacity for the entire Delivery Year.
+In addition, this installed capacity will be tracked as Unefforced.

+offered into the Base Residual Auction since a single party does not own the installed capacity for the entire Delivery Year.
 In addition, this installed capacity will be tracked as Unoffered Capacity after the Base Residual Auction.
 To address this issue, PJM will facilitate a voluntary process to enable the installed capacity to be offered into the Base Residual Auction for the Delivery Year.

 In order to participate, each party of the unit-specific transaction that starts/end Mid-Delivery Year must sign and submit a Self-Schedule Authorization Form found in Attachment B of this Manual, which authorizes PJM to self-schedule the capacity on behalf of the parties in the Base Residual Auction for the Delivery Year.
-The Authorization Form must be submitted to RPM Hotline@pjm.com at least 5 business days prior to the opening of the bidding window.
+The Authorization Form must be submitted to RPM_Hotline@pjm.com at least 5 business days prior to the opening of the bidding window.